jspecify/jspecify/docs/spec.rst

       a variadic parameter declaration.

-         For example, the annotation in ``Iterator<@Nullable String>`` is always recognized.
+         For example, the annotation in ``Iterator<@Nullable String>`` is always recognized, aside from the exception for implementation code discussed above.

-   -  Exception: Annotations on a type parameter or wildcard *itself* are unrecognized.
+   -  Exception: Annotations on a type-parameter declaration or a wildcard *itself* are unrecognized.
       [`#19 <https://github.com/jspecify/jspecify/issues/19>`__,
       `#31 <https://github.com/jspecify/jspecify/issues/31>`__]

-         Annotations on their *bounds* are still recognized.
+         Annotations on their *bounds* can still be recognized.
+So too can annotations on a *type-variable usage*.

 -  Recognized in the following type contexts (including when the type usage is a `type